pymtl/pymtl3/docs/ref/datatypes-bits.rst

 - For binary operations ``<<`` and ``>>``

   - The bitwidth of the right hand side is ignored.
-  - If the left hand side has explicit bitwidth, then the result has the same explicit bitwidth.
+  - If the left hand side has explicit bitwidth, then the result has an explicit bitwidth indicated in the operation bitwidth rule table.
-  - If the left hand side has inferred bitwidth, then the result has the same inferred bitwidth.
+  - If the left hand side has inferred bitwidth, then the result has an inferred bitwidth indicated in the operation bitwidth rule table.

 - For unary operations

-  - If the operand has explicit bitwidth, then the result has the same explicit bitwidth.
+  - If the operand has explicit bitwidth, then the result has an explicit bitwidth indicated in the operation bitwidth rule table.
-  - If the operand has inferred bitwidth, then the result has the same inferred bitwidth.
+  - If the operand has inferred bitwidth, then the result has an inferred bitwidth indicated in the operation bitwidth rule table.

 Opeartion bitwidth rules
 ^^^^^^^^^^^^^^^^^^^^^^^^